-If I see that a prospect already has a good content management system in place (like WordPress, Joomla or Drupal), I may recommend that they focus more on the actual design and layout of the site and customize the designs of their social media outlets (i.e. update their branding).
+If I saw that a prospect already had a good content management system in place (like WordPress, Squarespace, Magento or Shopify), I may recommend that they focus more on the actual design and layout of the site and customize the designs of their social media outlets (i.e. update their branding).

 This will be easier to do with a site that is built on a CMS because the content and data are separated from the “presentation” (aka CSS) in its code.
 CSS is “geek speak” for the design, colors and all the bells and whistles.

-We’ll also discuss what business objectives or marketing efforts, they would like to use the site for and focus on making sure they’re ready to take their site to the next level.
-I check to see if they have need of an email service provider, a shopping cart or if they need to upgrade even further to automated marketing software.
+We’d also discuss what business objectives or marketing efforts, they would like to use the site for and focus on making sure they were ready to take their site to the next level.
+I would check to see if they needed an email service provider, a shopping cart or if they needed to upgrade even further to automated marketing software.

-I personally, provide my clients with video training sessions as apart of the packages I offer and they usually handle this sort of thing themselves.
+I personally, provided my clients with video training sessions as apart of the packages I offered and they usually handle this sort of thing themselves.

-Others consider hiring a Virtual Assistant with a strong background in content management or a company that offers site maintenance.
-A good Virtual Assistant these days will most likely have a good grasp of a least one CMS if they are offering site maintenance services at all.
+Others considered hiring a Virtual Assistant with a strong background in content management or a company that offers site maintenance.
+A good Virtual Assistant these days will most likely have a good grasp of a least one CMS if they’re offering site maintenance services at all.

 Gain More Control Over Your Site

-Now – if a client does not have a content management system in place or if they are on a site builder.
-I most likely will recommend moving their current site over to a CMS like WordPress or Joomla.
+Now – if a client does not have a content management system in place or if they are on an outdated site builder.
+I most likely would recommend moving their current site over to a CMS like WordPress or Shopify.
 I’m a big advocate for using a content management system to manage your site.

 Now some of you are going to frown and say, “What do I need a content management system for?
 I have a very simple site.”.
 Here’s why – as a small business you most likely have a very small budget for web design, marketing and branding services or you want to, at the very least, keep your budget it in check.

 A CMS (aka a content management system) allows you to have more control of how and when you can update your site.